aedera/deepwalk/README.md

 edges, not including the optimization step used for the original DeepWalk to build graph node embeddings.

-To build node embeddings, you can use the any suitable optimizer.
+To build node embeddings, you can use any suitable optimizer.
 For example,
 word2vec:

 https://github.com/tmikolov/word2vec